kesshoban3310/NTUT_Machine_Vision/hw4/report.md

 ## My thought in hw4

 > [!TIP]
-> The key points of this homework are selecting the kernel size and $\sigma$ in Step 1,
+> The key points of this homework are selecting the kernel size and 𝜎 in Step 1,
 > and determining the thresholds in Step 4.
 > And since the result is a binary image.
 > I have convert the test images into grayscale image first and execute these five steps.